chrisamador/webfolio-v4/src/content/logs/connection-aware-components/index.md

 There is also an Event Listener available on the connection property that fires whenever a change in the network quality is detected:

+### Responding to Changes

+There is also an Event Listener available on the connection property that fires whenever a change in the network quality is detected:

+#### Responding to Changes

+There is also an Event Listener available on the connection property that fires whenever a change in the network quality is detected:

+##### Responding to Changes

+There is also an Event Listener available on the connection property that fires whenever a change in the network quality is detected:

+###### Responding to Changes

+There is also an Event Listener available on the connection property that fires whenever a change in the network quality is detected:

 ```
 function onConnectionChange() {
     const { rtt, downlink, effectiveType } = navigator.connection